-A. The School of Nursing can accept credit hours for the nurse anesthesia program from outside institutions.
+Up to fifty percent of the total graduate credits above the baccalaureate required in a doctoral program may be transferred from an accredited college or university, including The University of Akron.
+All transfer credits must be at the "A" or "B" level in graduate courses.
 However, courses must be approved for transfer by our Graduate Program Office.
-Please email Susan Bradford sb14@uakron.edu for more information on specific amount that can be transferred.
+Please email Susan Bradford at sb14@uakron.edu for more information on the specific amount that can be transferred.